Toilet-Bound Hanako-kun: The Seven Wonders

 On the night of tsukimi, the Reaper is rumored to steal the lives of those who fall asleep while waiting to view the moon and can be heard playing a melody on the flute by individuals who will die soon.
 As a result, people weave baskets all night to stay awake and protect those who can hear the melody.
 The current No. 6 is Shinigami-sama, the God of Death.
 His Boundary, which lies below the school, is the closest one to the Far Shore.
-His yorishiro is a girl named Sumire, an ancestor of Aoi who he guarded until she was sacrificed.
+His yorishiro is a girl named Sumire, an ancestor of Aoi who he guarded until she was sacrificed, being a symbol of Hakubo's regret for having not saved her from her sacrifice.